anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 managers to use in the lifecycle management of the applications they manage.
 This must comply with the CNCF CNF Conformance test.
-As it is not recommended to use a Kubernetes Application package manager with a server side component installed to the Kubernetes Cluster (e.g.: Tiller), `Helm v3 <https://helm.sh/docs/>`__ is the chosen Kubernetes Application package manager.
+As it is not recommended to use a Kubernetes Application package manager with a server side component installed to the Kubernetes Cluster (e.g., Tiller), `Helm v3 <https://helm.sh/docs/>`__ is the chosen Kubernetes Application package manager.

 Custom Resources
 ~~~~~~~~~~~~~~~~

 `Custom resources <https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/>`__ are
 extensions of the Kubernetes API that represent customizations of Kubernetes installation.
-Core Kubernetes functions are
+Core Kubernetes functions
-also built using custom resources which makes Kubernetes more modular.
+are also built using custom resources which makes Kubernetes more modular.
 Two ways to add custom resources are:

 -  `Custom Resource Definitions